Our Fearless Leader

 Tim Shearer is best known in the Triangle area on NC for his guitar playing in John Howie Jr and the Rosewood Bluff.
 He was born in England, and started playing country music when he mover over to the states.
 He is also well versed in a wide range of blues, and has a great feel for the go go grooves.

 Mickey Wall is based out of High Point, NC.
 He has been playing as a Hillbilly for a couple years now, and he just keeps sounding better.
 He started out playing in bluegrass bands, appearing (as a teenager) at the Rex Theater, among other places.
-He currently plays with Marty Rabon and does some Elvis Tribute shows with a fellow coworker from UPS.
+He currently plays with Marty Rabon, with Michael Costner and the Fugitives, and he does some Elvis Tribute shows with a fellow coworker from UPS.
 He will be retiring in a few years, and will, I’m sure, be playing like crazy at that point.
 In the meantime, we are so glad he can fit us into his schedule.

 Mel Jones, a longtime friend of myself and Calvin, has been joining us on drums from time to time.
 He is an excellent singer as well, and I look forward to adding some duets with him.
 He also plays with Calvin in Tin Can Alley, rendering some classic 60s r&b and soul music.
 He and I sing some duets when I come out to their shows.
 You can check that out at my youtube channel, Mystbilly.

 Chip “Memphis” Click played with the band for several years, and occasionally joins us for a fill in gig here and there.
 He has a sound that the dancers love, combining his history of big band jazz (in high school!) with the classic country and r&b he grew up hearing, along with a lot of great music he has listened to and played over the many years as a working musician.
 He is also an excellent singer, and plays mostly with his long running band The Fairlanes.